• Skip to primary navigation

 • Salt and black pepper - to taste.

-• Chicken soup base - there are lots of good pareve kosher for Passover chicken soup bases to use.
+• Chicken stock - there are lots of good pareve kosher for Passover chicken soup bases to use.
 Adds tons of flavor.

 See recipe card for quantities.

-Instructions on how to make the Best Savory Butternut Squash Soup from scratch
+How to make this Easy Savory Butternut Squash Soup Recipe from scratch

-Step 1 - Cook the butternut squash and onions
+Step 1 - Roast the squash and onions

-Cut the hard shell with a knife or pierce it with a fork a few times and roast it whole in a baking pan or on a baking sheet.
-The roasting turns the butternut squash from an inedible decoration into a delicious soft food perfect for soup.
+Cut the hard shell with a knife or pierce it with a fork a few times and roast it whole in a baking pan or on a baking sheet pan.
+The roasting turns the butternut squash from an inedible decoration into a delicious soft vegetable perfect for soup.
 Our recipe for Easy Sweet Potato Soup uses a similar concept.
 Let the butternut cool for at least an hour or you will burn yourself when you cut it open.

 butternut squash soup roasted butternut squash